blurgyy/dt/docs/config/guide/05-priority.md

 # Scopes

 A group's [`scope`](/config/key-references#scope) decides the priority of its items.
-When multiple groups contains a same item, only the group with the highest priority will do sync that specific item.
-This machanism minimizes filesystem I/O operations, which makes `dt-cli` appear faster, and achieves finer control over what to sync with `dt-cli` without having to picking out each application's config files from your dotfile library.
+When multiple groups contain a same item, only the group with the highest priority will do sync that specific item.
+This machanism minimizes filesystem I/O operations, which makes `dt-cli` to appear faster, and achieves finer control over what to sync with `dt-cli` without having to picking out each application's config files from your dotfile library.

 :::tip
-Finer control is meant to be used with `dt-cli`'s [command-line argument](/#usage), see the [Background](/features/scope) subsection of this feature's introduction for more details.
+This feature is meant to be used with `dt-cli`'s [command-line argument](/#usage), see the [Background](/features/scope) subsection of this feature's introduction for more details.
 :::